Princeyadav05/low-level-system-design/Design Patterns/Chain of Responsibility Pattern/chainOfResponsibility.md

 Examples: Logger Service, Vending Machine, ATM

 ### What is it?
 The Chain of Responsibility is a behavioral design pattern that helps organize code by creating a chain of handler objects.
 Each handler can process a request or pass it to the next handler in the chain.

 It's like a relay race where each runner (handler) can decide to run or pass the baton (request) to the next runner.

-### Type of Design Pattern
-The Chain of Responsibility is a behavioral design pattern.
-It's part of a group of patterns that focus on how objects collaborate and communicate.
+Majorly focuses on how objects collaborate and communicate.

 ### When to Use It?
 Use the Chain of Responsibility when you want to: